Y0Coss/docs-fork/pages/web_cloud/domains/domain_holder_contact_management/guide.en-gb.md

 > **Special case for .fr**

-For .fr extensions, the domain administrator can go directly to their Control Panel and modify the owner contact's email address by following the steps described in Step 2 of this page.
+For .fr extensions, the domain administrator can go directly to their Control Panel and modify the holder contact's email address by following the steps described in Step 2 of this page.

-### 4 - Relaunch the operation to verify the contact details of the domain name owner
+### 4 - Relaunch the operation to verify the contact details of the domain name holder

 > [!warning]
 >
-> If the corrections in the first part of this guide required the initialization of a change of owner for the domain name, complete the change of owner **before** continuing with the actions described in this guide.
+> If the corrections in the first part of this guide required the initialization of a change of holder for the domain name, complete the change of holder **before** continuing with the actions described in this guide.
 >

 Click on the tabs below to view each of the **4** steps.